msgr0/gplas2/README.md

     ##                  Default: 20
     ##
     ##   -f      Optional: Gplas filtering threshold score to reject possible outcoming edges.
 Integer value ranging from 0 to 1.
     ##                  Default: 0.1
     ##
-    ##   -e      Optional: Minimum frequency of an edge to be considered in the plasmidome network.
-Integer value ranging from 0 to 1.
-    ##                  Default: 0.1
-    ##
     ## Benchmarking purposes: